-Through courses across a wide continuum of times and cultures, students of art history not only learn to articulate histories of visual production, but also to think critically about the stakes of artistic creation and objects of culture more generally.
+Through courses across a wide continuum of times and cultures, students in the Art History and Musuem Studies tracks not only learn to articulate histories of visual production, but also to think critically about the issues related to the reception, theoretical interpretation, and exhibition of cultural objects.

 Students in the major will, by inquiring into the modes and meanings of visual arts and culture: